Sammy-T/ts-term/README.md

 # ts-term

-ts-term serves a browser-based terminal interface and uses ephemeral Tailscale nodes for each session.
-It allows you to run commands using the pseudo-terminal of the machine it's hosted on.
+ts-term serves a browser-based terminal interface and provides SSH through ephemeral Tailscale nodes.

-> [!IMPORTANT]
-> ts-term doesn't directly create SSH connections.
-Once connected to the terminal, you must run the `ssh` command to connect to the machine you want to remote into.
->
-> If you would prefer to directly create an SSH connection, Tailscale's [SSH Console](https://tailscale.com/kb/1216/tailscale-ssh-console) is probably what you're looking for.

-ts-term is intended to be hosted from inside a Docker container on a machine in your tailnet.
-This way, you can access the service through your tailnet and connect to the container's terminal.
-Then you can run commands available within the container including `ssh`-ing into other nodes on your tailnet.
+ts-term is intended to be hosted from inside a [Docker](https://www.docker.com/) container on a machine in your tailnet.
+This way, you can access the service through your tailnet.<br>Each session runs through ephemeral Tailscale nodes created under the user's identity.

 [Tailscale SSH](https://tailscale.com/kb/1193/tailscale-ssh) and their [SSH Console](https://tailscale.com/kb/1216/tailscale-ssh-console) are great tools for remote access to machines on your tailnet.
 If they suit your needs, I definitely recommend them.<br>
 However, I wanted something I could self-host and which didn't take over my machine's `ssh` command so I made this project.